-And you wouldn’t want to sleep in an infected bed for one more night, would you?
+And you wouldn’t want to sleep in an infested bed for one more night, would you?

-Since official Terms of Service won’t be of much help to you, we’ve compiled a list of tips on what to do if you get bitten by bed bugs as an Airbnb guest.
+Since Airbnb’s official Terms of Service won’t be of much help to you if you encounter an infestation at one of their properties, we’ve compiled a list of tips on what you can do if you spot bed bugs or get bitten by bed bugs as an Airbnb guest.

 Here are your options:

-The first thing you should do as an Airbnb guest is to check for the tell-tale signs of a bed bug infestation.
-And before doing that, you need to be aware of the most common signs of bed bugs in an Airbnb.
+The first thing you should do as an Airbnb guest is check for the tell-tale signs of a bed bug infestation.
+However, before doing that, you need to be aware of the most common signs of bed bugs in an Airbnb.